isomerpages/moe-woodgrovesec/_cca/Performing Arts/Drama.md

 The Drama Club has a tradition of excellence and takes pride in being a club of distinction.
 Members of the CCA strive to do their best by being inclusive, positive, supportive and encouraging as they gather to discuss contemporary issues and transform them into performative art.

 \*Additional sessions will be organised for selected students for the preparation of various events.
-Sessions are subject to change in 2023.

 **Training Days (2025)**